aidanbean/sc2-ai/README.md

 ## Version:
-The agents are bug-free under following environment configuration.
+The agents are runnable under following environment configuration.

 `python`: 2.7 or 3.*